Kissing the Blarney Stone: Persuasive Writing With the Gift of Gab

 Every March, I devote the entire month to an integrated unit on Ireland.
-I studied abroad there so I have a special interest in the country.
+I studied abroad there, so I have a special interest in the country.
 Ireland is not in the 5th grade curriculum, but I am able to integrate aspects of Irish culture into the curriculum.

 One of my favorite parts of this month is when we kiss the Blarney Stone!
-Persuasive writing is part of the 5th grade curriculum in NC.
+Persuasive writing is part of the 5th grade curriculum in North Carolina.
 In order to introduce this concept to my students, we talk about "Blarney Talk."
 I share with them the history of Blarney Castle in Ireland and the Blarney Stone.
 It is said that those who kiss the stone are given the gift of gab, or "Blarney Talk."
 This gift of gab allows someone to talk in such a fashion as to get anyone to do what he or she wants.
 This is "persuasive talk!"

 I kick off our study of this writing by having the kids write persuasive topics on index cards to put in our Blarney Box.
-I give them examples such as: There should be milkshakes in the cafeteria every day.
-Or, kids should have homework every night, including the weekends.
+I give them examples such as, There should be milkshakes in the cafeteria every day.
+Or, Kids should have homework every night, including the weekends.
 They use my examples to develop their own controversial topics for the Blarney Box.